Sniffy2019/Deep-State-weekender/README.md

    The project is a drop flyer that allows the festival goer to select tickets for the displayed event.
 Also there are external links that show other festivals, and the external limks disply videos of festivals and other media outlets.

-* The website aims at book lovers that wish to choose their favourite books, and either buy a stand-alone edition or subscribe to various genres and build up a collection.

 * The ease of interaction between pages to see what the benefits are and how to set up a subscription.